OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

 To ensure architectural consistency and maximum feature reuse, the reward system uses real GachaBallInstance objects instead of temporary representations.
 This approach treats the reward choice screen as a temporary inventory, allowing all existing systems (inspection, selection, tooltips) to function without special-case logic.
 When a choice is made, the selected instance is simply moved to the permanent RunState, while the unchosen instances are discarded.
 This maintains the "single source of truth" principle and creates a more robust and extensible system.

 #### Authoritative Flow
-1. **Victory & Acknowledgement**: The flow begins after the player acknowledges a battle victory by clicking "Continue" on the EndBattlePopup, which emits battle_victory_acknowledged.
+1. **Victory & Acknowledgement**: The flow begins after the player acknowledges a battle victory, which emits `battle_victory_acknowledged`.

-2. **Reward Instance Generation**: GameManager receives the signal and performs the following setup:
+2. **Reward Instance Generation**:
-   a.
-Increments RunState.day.
-   b.
-Clears any existing temporary reward instances from the `_temporary_reward_instances` dictionary.
-   c.
-Selects three GachaBallDefinitions from the appropriate LootTable.
-   d.
-For each definition, it creates a real, new GachaBallInstance.
-   e.
-It stores each new instance in the `_temporary_reward_instances` dictionary using the instance's UUID as the key.
-This ensures the instances persist until the player makes a choice and maintains a single source of truth for the reward instances.
+   - `GameManager` receives the signal, generates the temporary reward instances, and stores them in its `_temporary_reward_master_dict`.
+   - The reward instances are created with proper location information in a temporary container.

 3. **Display**:
-   - GameManager emits `reward_scene_requested(context)`.
-The context dictionary now contains only the `gold_amount`.
-   - `Main.gd` loads `Reward.tscn` and calls its `populate` method with the context.
-   - The `Reward.gd` script's `populate` method retrieves the reward instances directly from `GameManager` using the new `get_temporary_reward_instances()` method, ensuring it always has access to the most up-to-date instances.
-   - The %ConfirmSelectionButton is initially disabled until the player makes a selection.

-4. **Player Interaction & State Change (The Selection Loop)**:
-   - **To Select/Deselect a GachaBall**: The player single-clicks a RewardChoiceView (or its child GachaBallView).
-The interaction is handled by the InteractionManager, which emits selection_changed.
-The Reward.gd script listens for this signal and enables/disables the %ConfirmSelectionButton.
-   - **To Inspect a GachaBall**: The player double-clicks the GachaBallView within the RewardChoiceView.
-The view emits inspection_requested.

-5. **Final Choice & Signal Emission (The Confirmation Action)**: The player finalizes their choice in one of two ways:
-   - **Confirming a GachaBall**: The player clicks the enabled %ConfirmSelectionButton.
-The Reward.gd script gets the selected LocationIdentifier from InteractionManager, finds the corresponding instance's UUID from the `_temporary_reward_instances` dictionary, and emits reward_chosen with the payload:
-     ```gdscript
-     {
-         "type": "gachaball",
-         "instance_uuid": "..."  # The UUID of the selected GachaBallInstance
-     }
-     ```
-   - **Choosing Gold**: The player clicks the %TakeGoldButton.
-It emits reward_chosen with the payload:
-     ```gdscript
-     {
-         "type": "gold",
-         "amount": 5  # The amount of gold awarded (example value)
-     }
-     ```

-6. **State Update & Cleanup**: GameManager receives reward_chosen and performs the final state modification:
-   a.
-If a GachaBall was chosen:
-      - It retrieves the chosen instance from the `_temporary_reward_instances` dictionary using the provided UUID.
-      - If found, it adds the instance to the permanent `RunState.run_instances` dictionary and places it in the appropriate tier-based container (e.g., `RunInventoryT1`, `RunInventoryT2`, etc.).
-      - Emits `run_data_changed` to notify the UI of the state update.
-   b.
-If gold was chosen:
-      - It adds the specified gold amount to `RunState.gold`.
-      - Emits `run_data_changed` to notify the UI of the state update.
-   c. **Cleanup**: The `_temporary_reward_instances` dictionary is cleared, allowing the garbage collector to clean up any unselected reward instances.
-   d. **Error Handling**: If an invalid UUID is provided for a GachaBall reward, an error is logged, and the game continues without adding any rewards.
+   - `GameManager` emits `reward_scene_requested`.
+   - The `Reward.tscn` scene is displayed.
+Its `GachaBallViews` and `SlotViews` are configured for a selection-only context (`is_interactive: false`).
+   - Double-click to inspect remains functional.

+4. **Player Interaction**:
+   - The player interacts with the rewards.
+   - The UI follows the **Definitive Click Interaction Cycle** (Sec 4.3.3), allowing for seamless one-click selection changes.
+   - The player can inspect rewards by double-clicking.

+5. **Final Choice & State Change**:
+   - The player clicks either the `%ConfirmSelectionButton` or `%TakeGoldButton`.
+   - The `Reward.gd` script emits the `reward_chosen` signal with the appropriate payload.
+   - The script then changes the UI state: it hides the `Confirm` and `Gold` buttons and makes a new `%BackToPathButton` visible.
+   - The reward scene itself does not close yet.

+6. **State Update & Cleanup**:
+   - `GameManager` receives `reward_chosen` and performs the final state modification:
+     - It immediately calls `InteractionManager.clear_selection()` to prevent a stale state.
+     - It adds the chosen GachaBall or gold to the `RunState`, correctly setting all location properties according to the **Golden Rule of State Synchronization**.
+     - It emits `run_data_changed`.
+     - It clears its internal temporary reward data (`_temporary_reward_master_dict`).

+7. **Manual Scene Transition**:
+   - The player is now on the reward screen with their new item added to their inventory (visible if they open the inventory window).
+   - The screen shows the "Back to the Path" button.
+   - When the player clicks `%BackToPathButton`, the `Reward.gd` script emits `path_choice_scene_requested`.
+   - Immediately after emitting the signal, the `Reward.gd` script must call `queue_free()` on itself to ensure it is properly destroyed and removed from the scene tree.

+8. **Loop Continuation**:
+   - `SceneManager` receives `path_choice_scene_requested` and displays the path choice content, completing the loop.

+#### Key Implementation Details
+- **Selection State Management**: The `InteractionManager` is cleared at critical points to prevent ghost selections.
+- **UI State Transitions**: The reward scene remains active until the player explicitly chooses to return to the path, providing visual feedback that their choice was successful.
+- **Memory Management**: All temporary reward instances are properly cleaned up after use.

 7. **Loop Continuation**: After processing the reward, GameManager initiates the Path Choice & Encounter Flow (Section 5.5).